HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

 </p>

- <strong>This contains the Python library code for the Engineering Science Thesis by Haris Rasul 2023-2024. </strong>
+ <strong>This is the open source Python library produced for the University of Toronto's Engineering Science Program Undergraduate Thesis by Haris Rasul 2023-2024. </strong>

 # Table of Contents
 1. [Dependencies](#dependencies)